 Serving suggestions

-It also goes very well with kabobs.
-If you're looking for mains to serve with this, take a look at our recipes for beef shish kabob, chicken shish kabob and salmon shish kabob.
+This salad also goes very well with kabobs.
+If you’re looking for mains to serve with this, take a look at our recipes for beef shish kabob, grilled chicken kabobs and salmon shish kabob.

 You can also add this salad to a mezze spread and serve it with hummus, tabouli and cacik.